infoocean/Booking_Management_API_Node_ExpressJs_with_Mysql_Sequelize_ORM-Swagger-api-docs/README.md

 - First, you clone the project by using the following command:\
   `git clone https://github.com/infoocean/Booking_Management_API_Node_with_Mysql_Sequelize.git`
-- Install node version v18.12.1 or use nvm to downgrade your node version.
+- Install node version v18.12.1 or use nvm to upgrade your node version.
 - Delete the existing `package.lock.json` and run `npm install`

 #start the project using the command